 Illegal Traffic Stops On Interstate 80

-Berry Law Firm, located in Lincoln and Omaha, Nebraska practices criminal defense law throughout the state.
-One focus of Berry Law Firm’s practice is 4th Amendment violations.
+Berry Law, located in Lincoln and Omaha, Nebraska practices criminal defense law throughout the state.
+One focus of Berry Law’s practice is 4th Amendment violations.
 One of the most common 4th Amendment violations that occur in Nebraska are interstate drug stops.

 Possession with intent to distribute Omaha, Nebraska:

 In this case, police stopped a rental car with California plates for striking one of the traffic lines while driving on the interstate.
 When the car was later searched police found 30 pounds of high grade marijuana.
 The driver was charged with possession with intent to distribute marijuana and hired Berry Law to defend him against the criminal charges.

 Berry Law attorneys filed a motion to suppress the evidence based on a 4th amendment violation for the unlawful traffic stop arguing that all of the evidence seized by police must be suppressed.
 In support of the argument Berry Law attorneys held a suppression hearing and cross-examined the police officer about the reason for the traffic stop captured on the police cruiser video.
 Berry Law argued that there was no valid reason for the traffic stop.
 The Douglas County District Court judge applied the ruling in the Nebraska Supreme Court case of State v.
 Au, and determined that the traffic stop was illegal and that the marijuana found during the traffic stop was illegally seized and could not be used as evidence in the case.
 On Monday, the Douglas County Attorney’s office dismissed the case.